TomVer99/FHICT-typst-template/documentation/manual.typ

   [#icon-val\Default: `"Document Title"`],
 )

 The `title` parameter is used to set the title of the document.
-If it is set to #print_type("none"), the title will not be displayed.
+If it is set to #print-type("none"), the title will not be displayed.

 #codly(header: [ #strong[Example code] ])
 ```typ